Keyj33k/htkit/README.md

-# Project - Hunter / Haunt
+# Project - Hunter
 [i] - hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5.

-[i] - haunt is a second version of the hunter toolkit; same functionality; same usage; different code.

-[i] - hunter has a lower error rate than haunt.

-[i] - haunt / Hunter is a collection of selfwritten tools.
+[i] - Hunter is a collection of selfwritten tools.

 [1] Witcher
 -------------------------------------------------------------------